 - Prevention of heart disease: 2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease

-- Cholesterol, triglycerides, and other fats in the blood: Canadian Cardiovascular Society 2016 CCS Guidelines for the Management of Dyslipidemia for the Prevention of Cardiovascular Disease in the Adult
+- Cholesterol, triglycerides, and other fats in the blood: 2021 Canadian Cardiovascular Society (CCS) Guidelines for the Management of Dyslipidemia for the Prevention of Cardiovascular Disease in Adults

 - High blood pressure: Hypertension Canada – VI.
 Health behaviour management

 - Weight: Canadian Adult Obesity Clinical Practice Guidelines (CPGs) (2020)

 - Diabetes and pre-diabetes: Diabetes Canada Clinical Practice Guidelines (updated 2020)